onap/integration/docs/docs_vfwHPA.rst

 Description
 ~~~~~~~~~~~
 This use case makes modifications to the regular vFW use case in ONAP by giving the VMs certain hardware features (such as SRIOV NIC, CPU pinning, pci passthrough.. etc.) in order to enhance their performance.
-Multiple cloud regions with flavors that have hpa features are registered with ONAP.
-We then create policies that specify the hpa requirements of each VM in the use case.
+Multiple cloud regions with flavors that have HPA features are registered with ONAP.
+We then create policies that specify the HPA requirements of each VM in the use case.
 When a service instance is created with OOF specified as the homing solution, OOF responds with the homing solution (cloud region) and flavor directives that meet the requirements specified in the policy.
 This tutorial covers enhancements 1 to 5 in Background of https://wiki.onap.org/pages/viewpage.action?pageId=41421112.
 It focuses on Test Plan 1.

 **Useful Links**